18 Best Books & eBooks on The Art of Screenwriting

 16. Essentials of Screenwriting by Richard Walter

 Richard’s writing style is humorous and comforting.
 He explains it by dividing it into 3 parts: Art, Craft & Business.
 A very different way of explaining but it works.
-Gives some script sales strategies at the end.
+This is one of the books on writing that also gives some script sales strategies at the end.

 17. 101 Habits of Highly Successful Screenwriters